artic-network/primalscheme3/README.md

 -   `--force`: Override the output directory.
 If set, then any existing output directory will be overwritten.
 -   `--minoverlap`: The minimum amount of overlap between primers.
 Default is `20`.
 -   `--npools`: Number of pools to use.
 Default is `2`.
+-   `--bedfile`: Add primers to an existing bedfile.
+Note: The number of pools in bedfile <= --npools.
+Primal-digest makes no attempt to validate primers or primer-primer interactions in the bedfile.

 ## Advanced Arguments